 Have you ever wondered if you’ve been using ‘clean’ and ‘clear’ correctly, fellas?
 Now, it has nothing to do with facial product with the same name.

 Talking about those two words will bring us to a wide and broad explanation.
-I would summarize it in today’s #WOTD.
+I would summarize it in this #WOTD post.

 More examples, fellas.

 - I really love this town.
 The air is so clean.
 (The air is unpolluted in that town).

 - He keeps his place very clean.
 (His place is neat and spotless).

 - Am I making myself clear?
 (Am I understood/do you understand what I mean?)

 - It’s not clear yet who will be the head of the committee.
 (The head of the committee is not known/obvious yet).